library(kableExtra)

 The Canadian Energy Regulator produces a semi-annual-ish report called Canada’s Energy Future which provides scenario-based analysis of global and local energy issues and the effects of these trends and issues on Canada’s Energy Economy.

-There are multiple ways for you to access the data for this report, but I’d recommend going directly to the Open Government portal, and specifically to the Benchmark Prices data set to complete the main deliverables for this assignment.
+For the first part of your first data assignment, I’m going to ask you to produce a few graphs and tables based on publicly-available data from the 2023 Canada’s Energy Future Report.
+There are multiple ways for you to access the data for this report, but I’d recommend going directly to the Open Government portal to access the data sets to complete the main deliverables for this assignment.
 You’ll need to figure out how to access the data you need and how to read it successfully into R.

 There are five (5) graded deliverables in this assignment.

-Next, in addition to these specific visualization deliverables, which you can complete using code that we’ve already used during the term, I’m going to ask you to answer a question on the data and to support your answer with a graph of your choosing.
-Here, again, I’ll grade you on the scale of 0 for not attempted, 1 for attempted with reasonable effort but not completed, 1.5 for a solid explanation with no errors, and 2 for compelling explanation of the data.
-And, for the graph, I’ll use the same scale as above.
+Next, in addition to these specific visualization deliverables, which you can complete using code that we’ve already used during the term, I’m going to ask you to answer a question on the data.
+Here, again, I’ll grade you on the scale of 0 for not attempted, 1 for attempted with reasonable effort but not completed, 1.5 for a solid explanation with no errors, and 2 for compelling explanation of the implications of the data.

 Deliverable 1